How and when to get tested for COVID-19 in Queensland

 - a Rapid Antigen Test (RAT) which can be done at home or at some private pathology-operated locations

-- a Polymerase Chain Reaction (PCR) test which is only done at private pathology-operated collection sites or GP respiratory clinics.
+- a Polymerase Chain Reaction (PCR) test which is performed at private pathology-operated collection sites or GP respiratory clinics.

 How and when to get tested

 You should use a RAT kit to test yourself for COVID-19 if you have COVID-19 symptoms.
 If you don’t have a RAT kit and are unable to get one, you can get a PCR test at a private pathology-operated collection site or a GP respiratory clinic.

 Call Triple Zero (000) if you are very sick, including if you are experiencing breathlessness, chest pain, or severe light-headedness.